denpeshkov/cs-notes/100 Go Mistakes/Control Structures.md

 - The variable `i` is a newly declared variable at each iteration
 - The variable `i` is a copy of the loop index's value

+# Map Iteration Guarantees

+- The iteration order over maps is not specified and is not guaranteed to be the same from one iteration to the next
+- If a map entry that has not yet been reached is removed during iteration, the corresponding iteration value will not be produced
+- If a map entry is created during iteration, that entry may be produced during the iteration or may be skipped.
+The choice may vary for each entry created and from one iteration to the next
+- If the map is `nil`, the number of iterations is 0

 # Defer in Loops

 The `defer` statement delays a call's execution until the surrounding function returns